carlos-molina/helloWorldPowershellModule/README.md

-## 4) Inside the subdirectory helloworldmodule
-Store the file called helloworldmodule.psm1 which contains the module's code, including the  helloWorld function
+## 4) Inside the subdirectory helloworldmodule I store the file called helloworldmodule.psm1 which contains the module's code, including the  helloWorld function

 bash-3.2$ ls helloworldmodule

 helloworldmodule.psm1

-## 5)  Import the helloworldmodule
+## 5)  I import the helloworldmodule

 PS /Users/carlosmolina/code/powershell> Import-Module helloworldmodule

-## 6) Call the helloWorld function into execution

-I can now call into execution the helloWorld  function which is inside the helloworldmodule.psm1 and since the helloworldmodule has been imported, I can use it from from powershell session.
+## 6) I called the helloWorld function into execution.
+This function is coded inside the helloworldmodule.psm1 and since the helloworldmodule has been imported, I can use it from from Power shell session.

 ## 7) Actual execution of the helloworld function

+a) I did not forget to import the helloworldmodule
 PS /Users/carlosmolina/code/powershell> Import-Module helloworldmodule

-PS /Users/carlosmolina/code/powershell> helloWorld
+ b) I called the helloWorld function provided by the helloworldmodule PS /Users/carlosmolina/code/powershell> helloWorld

 Hello World!